nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-github-google-domains/index.md

 * I would be limited to the design they offer...
 Yes, I know, there are A LOT of templates..
 But hey, I am a developer, and I want to have freedom ;)
 * I would be dependent forever on a specific vendor

 So, I ended up choosing the third option: building a website using a framework for static websites.
-After some googling I stumbled upon [[hugo]], which provides many themes, and supports Markdown and content organization through the use of taxonomies (e.g., categories, tags).
+After some googling I stumbled upon hugo, which provides many themes, and supports Markdown and content organization through the use of taxonomies (e.g., categories, tags).
 One of the coolest themes I stumbled upon is [PaperMod](https://github.com/adityatelange/hugo-PaperMod), a minimal theme suited for a blog.
 The documentation wasn't great and it didn't seem straightforward to change the homepage.

 So I did a deeper search and came across [LoveIt](https://hugoloveit.com/), a theme similar to PaperMod, with better documentation, recent commits and an easy way of customizing the home page.